jon-jacky/home/computing.md

   great.  ...
 This whole notion of programmer convenience, again, we are infatuated with it, not to our benefit.

-  (When we rely too much on type checking and tests to ensure correctness) I think we're in this world I'd like to call guardrail programming.
+  (When we rely too much on type checking and tests to prevent errors) I think we're in this world I'd like to call guardrail programming.
 It's really sad. ...
 Who drives their car around banging against the guardrail ...?
-And - and do the guardrails help you get to where you want to go?
-Like, do guardrails guide you places?
+Do the guardrails help you get to where you want to go?
+Do guardrails guide you places?
 No.  They don't point your car in any particular direction.  ...
 We're going to need to be able to reason about our program.